methodho/checked-exception-in-lambda/README.md

 Stream.of(...).map(Unchecked.apply(Class::forName)).forEach(...);
 ```

-See more example in `tw.com.shihyu.function.UncheckedTest`
+See more example in `org.shihyu.function.UncheckedTest`

 ## API